magento/merchdocs/src/marketing/product-recommendations.md

 ### Filter based on stock status

-Product Recommendations use the **Display Out-of-Stock Products** value configured in the Magento Admin Panel to determine if a particular product should be displayed in a recommendation unit.
-If the **Display Out-of-Stock Products** option is set to **Yes**, products that are out-of-stock are eligible to be displayed in the recommendation unit.
-If **Display Out-of-Stock Products** option is set to **No**, out-of-stock products will not be displayed in recommendation units.
-You can configure the **Display Out-of-Stock Products** value in the [stock options]({% link configuration/catalog/inventory.md %}) section of the Configuration.
+Product Recommendations use the **Display Out-of-Stock Products** value configured in the Magento Admin to determine if a particular product should be displayed in a recommendation unit.
+If the **Display Out-of-Stock Products** option is set to `Yes`, products that are out-of-stock are eligible to be displayed in the recommendation unit.
+If **Display Out-of-Stock Products** option is set to `No`, out-of-stock products will not be displayed in recommendation units.
+You can configure the **Display Out-of-Stock Products** value in the [stock options]({% link configuration/catalog/inventory.md %}) section of the Catalog configuration.

 ## Product recommendations placement {#productrecplacement}